Oliver Rudd

 Oliver’s areas of expertise include the following: –

-• Fraud and exaggerated claims [including use of surveillance evidence];
+- Fraud and exaggerated claims (including use of surveillance and social media evidence);

-• Pain disorders including “CPRS” Complex Regional Pain Syndrome, somatoform disorders, chronic pain and fibromyalgia.
+- Pain and psychiatric disorders including functional neurological disorders, “CPRS” Complex Regional Pain Syndrome, somatoform disorders, chronic pain and fibromyalgia.

-Oliver has acted for the MIB and advised and represented various insurers in relation to road traffic claims and various indemnity issues.
+Oliver regularly acts for the MIB and has advised and represented various insurers in relation to road traffic claims and various indemnity issues.

 He also has extensive experience of dealing with public liability claims and employers’ liability claims and has represented many private sector businesses, local authorities and Health Care Trusts.

-His cases have included a variety of claims including alleged accidents at work, assaults, defective equipment, and claims under the Defective Premises Act 1972.
+His cases have included a variety of claims including alleged accidents at work, assaults, and alleged defective equipment.

 Oliver has a varied paperwork practice and is regularly instructed to draft pleadings, advices on liability, quantum, Part 18 and 35 questions and schedules and counter-schedules in high value cases.

-Oliver has given seminars on many aspects of personal injury, product liability, costs, and civil procedure and regularly provides in-house training to solicitors.
+Oliver has given seminars on many aspects of personal injury, costs, and civil procedure and regularly provides in-house training to solicitors.

-• Successful strike out of C’s claim following cross-examination and enforcement of costs in favour of D pursuant to r.44.15(1)(c).
-Successful application for wasted costs against C’s legal representatives;
+- Successful strike out of Claimant’s claim following cross-examination and enforcement of costs in favour of the Defendant pursuant to r.44.15(1)(c).
+Successful application for wasted costs against Claimant’s legal representatives;

-• Acted for D in case involving the application of r.36.10(5)(b) (now 36.17(5)) in relation to costs consequences following compromise of claim pleaded at over £2.56 million which ultimately settled for £150,000 following disclosure of surveillance evidence.
+- Acted for the Defendant in case involving the application of r.36.10(5)(b) (now 36.17(5)) in relation to costs consequences following compromise of claim pleaded at over £2.56 million which ultimately settled for £150,000 following disclosure of surveillance evidence.
 Issues included timing of disclosure of surveillance evidence, expert evidence, construction of CPR Amendment Rules, and conduct;

-• Represented D following significant claim following low speed road traffic accident resulting in alleged fibromyalgia and adjustment disorder;
+- Represented the Defendant following significant claim following low speed road traffic accident resulting in alleged fibromyalgia and adjustment disorder;

-• Acting for D, successful judicial finding that road traffic accident had been intimated involving vehicles acting in tandem to induce a collision on a slip-road.
+- Acting for the Defendant, successful judicial finding that road traffic accident had been intimated involving vehicles acting in tandem to induce a collision on a slip-road.
 Findings of fundamental dishonesty against C;

 Fraud